raspberrypilearning/astropi-iss-speed/en/step_3.md

 --- task ---

-Use your `get_time` function to get the times from the Exif data from each of the two images
+Use your `get_time` function to get the times from the Exif data from each of the two images.

 --- code ---
 ---